 We drive back from Sweden into Norway towards their farm.
 I ask them if it is possible to stop at a grocery store so I can check a few dumpsters for food.
 I check a few dumpsters and jump back in the car with two bags of bread, six peaches and two hands of bananas both with four or five fingers, all stuffed in a basket.
 We drive to their farm and they guide me to their cabin halfway up the mountain.
 I jump into bed as they move down the mountain back to their house.

 The next morning I scout around and find myself a lake and start fishing.
 Not more than an hour later I catch two fish and walk back to the cabin.
 I prepare a coal bed in the stove and boil my fish and add a banana for its flavor and start roasting the bread on the fire.
 Now this is life, I tell myself…

 Obviously my journey would be completely different had I any money on me.
-When life becomes a little tougher, we have a tendency, like squirrels, to choose the easy way out.
+When life becomes a little tougher, we have the tendency, like squirrels, to choose the easy way out.
 Traveling without money forces us to improvise, to hitchhike, and puts us in a position that we have to be patient, we have to choose the right spot to raise a thumb, we cannot just chicken out and take the plane ‘home’ when it is gets colder or when we have not had a meal for 24 hours.
 We have to dumpster dive or to steal when necessary.

 You will also get used to the outdoors, to sleep under bridges or a roof that only sticks out a feet, to take a shit wherever is possible and to wipe your ass with water, sticks, or something else, whatever you prefer.
 You learn how to be without all these modern technologies.
 You learn how to dumpster dive.
 You can also use public transport (if you want to risk getting caught), but most public means of transport will not take you to places remote enough.